markuslahde/resume/README.md

 In this work we used *service design* methods to explore *occupational therapy*-use cases for **Hublet** in [Satasairaala](https://satakunnanhyvinvointialue.fi/): <br>
 [Hublet presentation](https://github.com/markuslahde/resume/blob/main/Hublet_presentation.pdf)

-Here is a copy of my current study records of finished courses: <br>
+Here is a record of my finished courses: <br>
 [Studyinfo](https://github.com/markuslahde/resume/blob/main/Studyinfo_20241029.pdf)